ForModLabUHel/forClimate/README_mottiprebas.md

 >The framework, put together in the main `mottprebas.py` script, can be used with single site Motti initialization files.

 ## Installation
-The following software must be present.
-Python, R/RStudio and RTools are available from Luke Software Center:
+The following software must be present:
 + Python: Tested with Python 3.10 but any "close enough" Python 3.x should do.
 + R/RStudio: Tested with Rstudio Version 2023.09.0+463 (2023.09.0+463) but any "close enough" R distribution should do.
 + Rtools: Compilers to build Fortran and C source files in PREBAS.